OneForFreedom/The-Summoners-Oath/README.md

 *It's cold, its windy, The castle just kicked you out.*

 Apparently you're illuminating a purple aura.
 You dont see one.
-As the kings desendant, they let you off easy.
-They would execute anyone suspected of even reciting magic, and you're just here glowing up - *literally.*
+As the kings desendant, they let you off easy with an exile.
+They would execute anyone else suspected of even reciting magic, and you're just here glowing up - *literally.*

 You continue walking, but then you hear it.
 A voice calling you.
 It's raspy, like that old wizard guy who *adored* Harry Potter.